Foreign-born population of the United Kingdom

 The foreign-born population of the United Kingdom includes immigrants from a wide range of countries who are resident in the United Kingdom.
 In the period January to December 2017, there were groups from 25 foreign countries that were estimated to consist of at least 100,000 individuals residing in the UK (people born in Poland, India, Pakistan, Romania, Ireland, Germany, Bangladesh, Italy, South Africa, China, Nigeria, Lithuania, France, Spain, the United States, the Philippines, Sri Lanka, Portugal, Australia, Kenya, Zimbabwe, Jamaica, Ghana, Latvia and Somalia).

-The foreign-born population increased from about 5.3 million in 2004 to nearly 9.3 million in 2018.
+The foreign-born population increased from about 5.3 million in 2004 to 10.7 million in 2021.
 In the decade leading up to 2018, the number of non-EU migrants outnumbered EU migrants while the number of EU migrants increased more rapidly.
 EU citizens were noted to be less likely to become British citizens than non-EU migrants.
+The Office for National Statistics' provisional estimate, released in November 2025 on migration in the year ending (YE) June 2025, stated that long-term net migration in the year ending (YE) June 2025 was 204,000: non-EU+ nationals at 383,000 net migration, British nationals at -109,000, and EU+ nationals at -70,000.